All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Review the research on Zepbound (tirzepatide) for binge eating disorder.
 Learn how this dual GIP/GLP-1 medication may affect binge eating through appetite and reward pathways.

-Zepbound (tirzepatide), a dual GIP/GLP-1 receptor agonist approved for weight management, is not approved for binge eating disorder but has attracted attention for its powerful appetite-suppressing and craving-reducing effects that could address core features of BED, including compulsive overeating and food preoccupation.
+Zepbound (tirzepatide), a dual GIP/GLP-1 receptor agonist approved for weight management, isn't approved for binge eating disorder but has attracted attention for its powerful appetite-suppressing and craving-reducing effects that could address core features of BED, including compulsive overeating and food preoccupation.

 BED has a complex neurobiology.
 It involves disrupted signaling in the brain's appetite, reward, and executive control networks.
 People with BED show heightened responses to food cues in reward regions and reduced activity in prefrontal areas responsible for self-regulation. binge eating disorder

-Existing treatments include cognitive behavioral therapy and lisdexamfetamine (Vyvanse), but many patients do not achieve full remission.
+Existing treatments include cognitive behavioral therapy and lisdexamfetamine (Vyvanse), but many patients don't achieve full remission.
 This treatment gap has spurred interest in new pharmacological approaches, including the GLP-1 agonist class.

 What Is Zepbound?

 Zepbound is tirzepatide dosed for chronic weight management.
-It is approved for adults with a BMI of 30 or greater, or 27 or greater with at least one weight-related condition.
+It's approved for adults with a BMI of 30 or greater, or 27 or greater with at least one weight-related condition.
 The same molecule is marketed as Mounjaro for type 2 diabetes.
-Zepbound
+Zepbound For a complete cost breakdown, see our compare tirzepatide prices.

 Tirzepatide's defining feature is dual receptor activation.
 It targets both GIP receptors and GLP-1 receptors, producing effects on metabolism, appetite, and body weight that exceed what either pathway achieves alone.
 In the SURMOUNT trials, some participants lost more than 25 percent of their body weight.